skehlet/hammerspoon/README.md

 ![How to configure Karabiner-Elements](Karabiner-Elements.png?raw=true "How to configure Karabiner-Elements")

-This allows holding Caps Lock while hitting `f`, `c`, `left`, `right`, etc. There might be other ways to do this but this, for example you'll find examples out there of people binding Caps Lock to weird key modifier combinations (like `cmd`+`alt`+`ctrl`), but this is really straightforward and won't conflict with other apps that might have overlapping modifier key combinations.
+This allows holding Caps Lock while hitting `f`, `c`, `left`, `right`, etc. There might be other ways to do this but this, for example you'll find examples out there of people binding Caps Lock to weird key modifier combinations (like `cmd`+`alt`+`ctrl`), but this way is really straightforward and doesn't accidentally trigger other apps that are listening for weird modifier key combinations.

 ## Mission Control: Expanding Desktop thumbnails by default